-Volunteer in Florida to help with recovery efforts after Hurricane Michael
+Volunteer in Florida to help rebuild after Hurricane Michael (Accommodation & Meals Provided)

 - A group opportunity.
 Invite your friends.